dna-witch/influenza-evo/README.md

 ## About the Data
 ### Viruses used in initial analysis:
++ Influenza A/H3N2
+    + N = sample size where each sample is an RNA sequence = 2079
+    + P = approx. number of nucleotides per ssRNA sequence = 13,500
+    + only complete genome sequences used
+### Viruses for further analysis:
 + Measles virus:
     + N = sample size where each sample is an RNA sequence = 90
     + P = approx. number of nucleotides per ssRNA sequence = 15,894